Liam Moore

-Liam Simon Moore (born 31 January 1993) is a professional footballer who plays as a centre-back for Reading.
-Born and raised in England, he represents the Jamaica national team.
+Liam Simon Moore (born 31 January 1993) is a former professional footballer who plays as a centre-back for Spalding United.
+Born and raised in England, he represented Jamaica at international level.

 Club career

 Leicester City

-Born in the Leicestershire town of Loughborough, Moore began his career with Leicester City, joining the club when he was eight years old and his boyhood club.
+Born in Loughborough, Leicestershire, Moore began his career with Leicester City, joining the club when he was eight years old and his boyhood club.
 Moore was captain of the youth team that reached the quarter-finals of the 2010–11 FA Youth Cup.
 He appeared twice as an unused substitute for the first team throughout the 2010–11 season.
 By the summer of 2011, Moore graduated.

 Moore signed a one-month loan contract with Bradford City on 5 August 2011.
 He made his senior debut on 6 August 2011 in a 2–1 defeat away to Aldershot Town.
 Moore quickly became a first team regular for the club before he lost his first place in his remaining months there.
 Moore's announced his desire to stay with Bradford City at the end of the initial month's duration, and his loan was later extended until 31 December 2011.
 Moore returned to his parent club following the end of his loan deal on 31 December 2011.
 Moore ended his Bradford loan with 22 appearances to his name.

 After returning to Leicester, Moore made his debut for them two days later, starting the game against Crystal Palace on 2 January 2012.
 Two weeks later on 19 January 2012, he signed a contract with the club, keeping him until 2013.
-It wasn't until on 28 April 2012 when he made another start for Leicester City, helping them win 2–1 against Leeds United.
+He did not make another appearance for Leicester until 28 April 2012, when he played in their 2–1 win against Leeds United.

-Ahead of the 2012–13 season, Moore switched number shirt to twenty–two.
+Ahead of the 2012–13 season, Moore was allocated the number 22 shirt.
 He started in the first six matches of the 2012–13 season before dropped for two matches.
 After becoming a first-team regular at the start of the 2012–13 season, Moore was scouted by Arsenal, Manchester United, Tottenham Hotspur, Everton and Aston Villa.
 He signed a new three-year contract with the club in September 2012.
 Moore returned to the first team, coming on as a 28th-minute substitute, in a 2–1 win against Middlesbrough on 28 September 2012.
-In a follow–up match against Huddersfield Town, he set up a goal for Anthony Knockaert, who scored twice, in a 2–0 win.
+In a follow–up match against Huddersfield Town, he set up a goal for Anthony Knockaert, who scored twice in a 2–0 win.
 By November, Moore soon found himself placed on the substitute bench and made only two appearances until being loaned out to Brentford.

 On 20 February 2013, Moore joined Brentford on loan until the end of the 2012–13 season.
 He made his Brentford debut, starting the whole game, in a 2–1 win against Crawley Town on 26 February 2013.
 Moore became a first team regular for the club despite suffering from ankle injury along the way.
 Following his recall by his parent club, he made seven appearances that season.